dhicks/orus/paper/oru_paper.md

 However, at least since @GeigerOrganizedResearchUnits1990, research policy scholars have theorized ORUs as key sites for bridging barriers between disciplines (interdisciplinarity) and between academic and social interests (extradisciplinarity) [@GeigerOrganizedResearchUnits1990; @SommerServingTwoMasters1994; @EtzkowitzRoleResearchCentres1998; @SaLocalGlobalOrganized2011].
 That is, it is thought that ORUs support research not just *materially* (with resources and support staff) but also *culturally* (creating a certain kind of research community).

-The aim of the current project was to examine the impact of ORUs at one large public research university — the University of California, Davis — in terms of both traditional bibliometric notions of productivity (papers written, citations received) as well as interdisciplinarity.
+The aim of the current project was to examine the impact of ORUs at one large public research university — the University of California, Davis (UC Davis) — in terms of both traditional bibliometric notions of productivity (papers written, citations received) as well as interdisciplinarity.
 In other words, have the ORUs at UC Davis promoted research productivity?
 And have they promoted interdisciplinarity?

 To answer these questions, I link rosters of faculty affiliated with ORUs to publication metadata retrieved from Scopus.
 Importantly, I include not only faculty affiliated with ORUs, but also a comparison set of researchers who are affiliated with the same departments who are not affiliated with any ORU.
 I also use regression models to control for variables such as career length and gender.
 This increases confidence that the associations (or non-associations) that I find are caused by ORU affiliation rather than other factors.
 And I use a directed acyclic graph and a sequence of models to examine the mechanisms by which ORUs might increase productivity.